gaugfather/soccer-snack/README.md

 # Soccer Snack App

-This project was bootstrapped with:
+This project was created with:
-- Create React App
+- React (front-end)
+- Express (back-end)
-- ETC...
+- mySQL (persistence)
+- logs are saved in ./logs
+- and is hosted from a raspberrypi via noip at [greenhecksoccer.ddns.net](greenhecksoccer.ddns.net)

 ## DB Setup
 ```